mindspore-ai/docs/docs/mindquantum/docs/source_en/shor_algorithm.md

         return d, int(N / d)
 ```

-Since classical computer simulation of quantum algorithms requires a lot of memory, and the previously mentioned simulator in MindQuantum cannot run custom gates with more than 5 bits for the time being, we cannot use Shor's algorithm to calculate the case of $N>21$ for the time being.
+Since classical computer simulation of quantum algorithms requires a lot of memory, and the previously mentioned simulator in MindQuantum cannot implement multi-qubit gates, such as 5 qubit gates so far.
+We cannot use Shor's algorithm to calculate the case of $N>21$ for the time being.
 Finally let's try to decompose $N=15$ using the written Shor's algorithm.

 ```python
 N = 15